The Final Battles

 Battle of Armageddon

-The “king” (Antichrist) who exalts and magnifies himself (Daniel 11:36) ultimately will pitch his tents between the (Mediterranean) sea and the “holy mountain” (see the footnote for 11:45).
-Two other translations read as follows:
+Megiddo and Jerusalem, IsraelThe “king” (Antichrist) who exalts and magnifies himself (Daniel 11:36) ultimately will pitch his tents between the seas (probably the Mediterranean Sea and the Sea of Galilee) and the “holy mountain.”
+Another Bible translation reads as follows:

-He will pitch the tents of his royal pavilion between the seas and the beautiful Holy Mountain; yet he will come to his end, and no one will help him (Daniel 11:45—New American Standard Bible).
+He will pitch the tents of his royal pavilion between the seas and the beautiful Holy Mountain; yet he will come to his end, and no one will help him (Daniel 11:45—New American Standard Version).

-In Jerusalem, after Jesus returns, He will be at His millennial Temple and Holy Mountain (probably the Mount of Olives after it has risen up, due to a great earthquake—Zechariah 14:4,5).
-The Antichrist and his forces will gather in the plains of Megiddo (between the Mediterranean Sea and Jerusalem), taking a final stand against Jesus.
-But Jesus will come out and destroy them all.
+In Jerusalem, after Jesus returns, He will be at His millennial Temple and Holy Mountain (probably the Mount of Olives, after it has risen up due to a great earthquake—Zechariah 14:4,5).
+The Antichrist and his forces will gather on the plain of Megiddo (north of Jerusalem), taking a final stand against Jesus.
+But Jesus will come out and conquer them all.

 Zechariah noted, “Then the LORD will go out and fight against those nations, as he fights in the day of battle” (Zechariah 14:3).
-I believe this well could mean that the Lord will fight against the forces of Gog who have come against Jerusalem, just as, 30 days later, He will fight against the armies of the Antichrist at the Battle of Armageddon, the final battle.
+I feel this very well could mean that the Lord will fight against the forces of Gog who have come against Jerusalem, just as, 30 days later, He will fight against the armies of the Antichrist at the Battle of Armageddon, the final battle.

 During the 30 days following Jesus’ return to earth, He will be in Jerusalem, and the Bowl Judgments will be poured out upon the kingdom of the Antichrist.
 As a result, those being afflicted by the plagues will suffer greatly and will curse God (Revelation 16:8-11,21).
-The enraged kings and rulers, with their armies (all who follow the Antichrist), will gather together against God’s Anointed One—that is, the Messiah, Jesus.
-He is the King that will be installed on the holy hill in “Zion”—that is, in Jerusalem (Psalm 2:1-6).
-In a Psalm, King David described this:

 Why do the nations conspire and the peoples plot in vain?
 The kings of the earth take their stand and the rulers gather together against the LORD and against his Anointed One.
 “Let us break their chains,” they say, “and throw off their fetters.”
 The One enthroned in heaven laughs; the Lord scoffs at them.
-Then he rebukes them in his anger and terrifies them in his wrath, saying, “I have installed my King on Zion, my holy hill”(Psalm 2:1-6).
+Then he rebukes them in his anger and terrifies them in his wrath, saying, “I have installed my King on Zion, my holy hill” (Psalm 2:1-6).

 45 days